solankis9545/2021Fall_finals/README.md

 IPL Dataset Till 2017: https://data.world/raghu543/ipl-data-till-2017

-IPL Auction Datasets: We will be referring to the auction dataset from 2008 to 2008 from this dataset. https://github.com/Foridur3210/IPL-Dataset-Player-price-prediction/blob/master/IPL%20IMB381IPL2013.csv#L113
+IPL Auction Datasets: We referred to the auction dataset from 2008 to 2017 from this dataset. https://github.com/Foridur3210/IPL-Dataset-Player-price-prediction/blob/master/IPL%20IMB381IPL2013.csv#L113
+We also created an auction dataset manually by referencing https://www.iplt20.com/auction

-IPL Auction Additional Reference: We are even trying to latest auction prices from the official IPL website, and we will use this in our dataset.
-We will be referring auction prices from 2013 to 2017 from this dataset. https://www.iplt20.com/auction
+IPL Auction Additional Reference: We are even trying to the latest auction prices from the official IPL website, and we will use this in our dataset.
+We will be referring auction prices from 2013 to 2017 from this dataset.

 Contributions: